Växjö: Historic buildings

-Växjö Cathedral is located near the centre of the city.
+Växjö Cathedral is located near the centre of the city and dates back to around 1300.

 Immediately north of Växjö is Kronoberg Castle, a ruined fortress constructed in the 15th century.
 This castle was used as a base by the rebel, Nils Dacke, during the Dacke War.
 The fortress has thick walls and artillery portals that face north towards lake Helgasjön.

 Teleborg Castle is also located near the city.
 It was built near the Linnaeus University in 1900, it now functions as a hotel and conference facility.

 Amenities

-The Swedish Emigrant Institute was established in 1965 and is housed in the House of Emigrants near Växjö Lake in the heart of the city.
+The Swedish Emigrant Institute was established in 1965, and is housed in the House of Emigrants near Växjö Lake in the heart of the city.
 It contains archives, a library, a museum, and a research center relating to the emigration period between 1846 and 1930, when 1.3 million (or 20%) of the Swedish population emigrated, mainly to the United States.
 Archives dating to the 17th century contain birth and death records, as well as household records, that are available on microfiche.

-Industry
+Economy

-Industries include GE Power and Aerotech Telub, as well as Volvo Articulated Haulers which is located in Braås 29 km, north of Växjö.
+Industries include GE Power and Aerotech Telub, as well as Volvo Articulated Haulers, located in Braås 29 km, north of Växjö.
 One of the best-known service providers is Fortnox and Visma.

 Växjö houses Sweden's National Glass Museum and claims to be the capital of the "Kingdom of Crystal" as well as of the "Kingdom of Furniture".
 Växjö Linnaeus Science Park focuses on supporting entrepreneurs focusing on circular economy, smart city, forestry and digitalization.